-Take this morning’s journey for example; having left the house at 7:30am, I (wrongly) assumed I’d snuggle into a Southern Rail seat (have I learned nothing??) and arrive safely calmly at my destination a mere thirty minutes later.
+Take this morning’s journey for example; having left the house at 7:30am, I (wrongly) assumed I’d snuggle into a Southern Rail seat and arrive safely calmly at my destination a mere thirty minutes later.

 My first obstacle; a delayed train.
 This meant I tried to be clever, jumping on a different route and trying to cheat the system (what is this Final Destination?).
 Feeling clever, I stood on another more promising platform with no other commuters, plugged into an insightful podcast about ‘stillness’ (the irony) but alas, the train time crept further from the scheduled time as many more competitors for my space on the train lined up alongside and behind me.
 Of course, when the train finally arrived and stopped in front of us all, the train door couldn’t ave been further from my feet.
 I became that commuter, shouting assertively, yet politely (still British after all) ‘Please can you just squidge down a little, there’s only two of us left here?
 Please?’